 Our story

-Our vision is to create a fantastic community led pub, serving fresh home-cooked food, real ales, elegant cocktails, wines & artisan soft drinks, alongside hosting some great events, including pub quizzes, garden barbeques, cheese & wine nights, gin tastings and many, many more…
+Our vision is to create a fantastic community led pub, serving fresh home-cooked food, real ales, elegant cocktails, wines & artisan soft drinks, alongside hosting some great events, including pub quizzes, garden barbeques, gin tastings and many, many more…

-Our executive chef Amy has been busy cooking up some fresh and exciting new dishes such as braised oxtail & smoked bacon wellington and vegan roasted cauliflower tikka to name just a few, as well as keeping the much-loved classics including fish & chips, gammon & eggs and of course our famous Sunday roasts.
+Our executive chef Amy has been busy cooking up some fresh and exciting new dishes such as braised beef wellington and seabass & seafood linguine to name just a few, as well as keeping the much-loved classics including fish & chips, Lancashire cheese and onion pie and of course our famous Sunday roasts.

-We are working with local suppliers on both our food & drink range and are extremely excited to announce our partnership with Black Powder Gin, distilled in Weeton village and Derby Hill Farm who will provide all the produce for our village shop.
+We are working with local suppliers on both our food & drink range and are extremely excited to announce our partnership with Black Powder Gin, distilled in Weeton.

 Our History